 People make this wristwatch during the last day of February and wear it on the first day of March, before leaving home.
 When March ends, kids remove their bracelets and hang them on the trees for the swallows to grab them and use them when building their nests.

-At some areas people wear Martaki on their first toe, as a ring, so that the owner does not stumble.
+In some areas, people wear Martaki on their first toe, as a ring, so that the owner does not stumble.

 Swallows and martaki

-March is the month of spring migration of birds from the African continent to Greece as well as the rest Balkan countries.
+March is the month of the spring migration of birds from the African continent to Greece as well as the rest of Balkan countries.

 With the healthy swallows also some ill or weak will migrate.
-If a weak swallow sees something red, avoids it and does not approach.
-On the contrary the healthy swallow picks up the white-red spinner and carries it to its nest to prevent weak intruders.
+If a weak swallow sees something red, avoids it, and does not approach.
+On the contrary, the healthy swallow picks up the white-red spinner and carries it to its nest to prevent weak intruders.
 This way the healthy swallow protects its’ healthy eggs.
-For this reason, the elders understanding the usefulness of the swallows, prevented the children from playing with them and approaching their nests.
+For this reason, the elders’ understanding of the usefulness of the swallows prevented the children from playing with them and approaching their nests.

 The custom is considered to be of Thracian origin.
 However, some ethnographers claim